|Job Title: ||Community Health Nurse|

 - Demonstrated knowledge and skills within a specific knowledge of community health nursing theory and practice within a client and family centred model of care.

-- Broad knowledge of the CRNBC standards of practice and guidelines for clinical practitioners.
+- Broad knowledge of the BCCNM standards of practice and guidelines for clinical practitioners.

 - Knowledge of the Community Health Nurse of Canada (CHNC) competencies and standards of practice.

-- Basic knowledge of nursing standardised tests and measures.
+- Basic knowledge of nursing standardized tests and measures.